Environment of New Zealand: Alpine

 New Zealand has two main ecosystems where cold and high winds limit biological activity.
 As the Southern Alps were uplifted relatively recently far from other mountain chains the New Zealand biota has quickly adapted to the new environment.
 Superficially New Zealand's sub-antarctic islands are similar to the sub alpine zone.

 Rivers and wetlands

 New Zealand lakes, rivers and wetlands are the most threatened of the countries major ecosystems.
 Many coastal rivers have been dammed and most of New Zealand's wetlands have been drained.
 The damming of river can greatly change the sediment content and water flow.

 Coastal

 Dune systems are constantly moving and plants have adapted to this environment.
 Vegetation is stunted due high winds and salt.
 In the North Island large mangrove forests have formed.

 Marine

 Including the inter-tidal zone, the Marine ecosystem is by far New Zealand's largest and most diverse.
 It extends from the sub-tropics to sub antarctic waters, more than 30° of latitude.
 Less than 1% of the area has been surveyed in detail and about 150 new species are discovered every year.
-The marine environment has been heavily effected by fishing and the introduction of exotic species.
+The marine environment has been heavily affected by fishing and the introduction of exotic species.